The workshops in 2023:

 Diverse group of participants

-A committee will select who will join the workshops by using a set of transparent criteria.
+If the workshop is over-booked, a committee will select who will join the workshops.
 We aim to encourage a diverse range of participants to attend the workshops.
 We would like a wide geographical spread, range of abilities and levels of expertise.
 Most of all we would like those attending to be interested in the topic, keen to learn and contribute as much as they can to the conservation of heritage gardens and want to share their new knowledge and skills with others.

 Price for participation